christensenacademy/christensen-academy/modules/html-basics/reference.md

 * [Sublime Text 2](http://www.sublimetext.com/2)

 ###Syntax Highlighting
 When writing computer code, the word syntax refers the rules of the language you're working in.
-In HTML, for example, the syntax for creating an element requires you to having an opening tag, some conent, then a closing tag:
+In HTML, for example, the syntax for creating an element requires you to have an opening tag, some conent, then a closing tag:
 ```
 <p>This is the content of the paragraph element.</p>
 ```

 Most text editors attempt to display code in a colorful fashion that helps you, the developer, more easily spot errors.
-The following example is what the [basic HTML template](#basic-html-template) might look like in an editor that uses syntax highlighting:
+The following example is what the basic HTML template might look like in an editor that uses syntax highlighting:

 ```html
 <!DOCTYPE html>